Resume Tips

 TEAM LEADERSHIP

-Conflict Resolution, Motivation & Coaching, Delegation, Performance Management, Remote Team Leadership
+Conflict Resolution, Motivation and Coaching, Delegation, Performance Management, Remote Team Leadership

 PROBLEM-SOLVING